Amazon devices drop to record-low prices for Prime Day 2022

 £90 £67.98 at Amazon (opens in new tab)

-The second generation Echo Show 5 is Amazon's latest small form smart display – and it's available with a beefy price cut and two-for-one bundle for Prime Day.
+The Echo Show 5 is Amazon's latest small form smart display – and it's available with a beefy price cut and two-for-one bundle for Prime Day.
 Either pick up a device for just £44 or the use code ECHOSHOW5 at checkout to get two for just £34 a piece (the cheapest ever price).
 The 5-inch display can make and receive video calls with the 2MP camera, stream music, and video, set alarms and timers, and even control other smart devices in your home.
-When on standby it works as a photo frame too, for all your favorite images.

 Fire TV Cube: